djaramil/esp32S-Workshop/en/part1/WIFI.md

 Now you have seen 2 different example sketches using both Serial and WiFi connections.
 You may begin to see a pattern on how to use the resources:

-- Optionally include the required header, such as `#include "ESP32SWiFi.h"`
+- Optionally include the required header, such as `#include "WiFi.h"`
 - In the **setup()** function initialise the library, usually with a begin() call and/or setting parameters
 - In the **loop()** function access features of the library